skippie81/smartos-zfs-sync/README.md

     -Z                    :   include all zfs linked to vmadm LX or OS zones (if -Z the other ZFS list can be empty) [ZFS] ...             :   list of zfs to sync
 ```

-## WARNING

-The -f option for sending to files only supports full zfs send no incremental sends implemented yet.